maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### Virtual Chassis
 + **Feedback : There is no need for STP with a virtual chassis.**
++ **customer has had troubles in the past with his STP implementations and has asked you to design a Layer 2 network that doesn't require STP**

 ### virtual chassis fabric (VCF)
 + VCF uses a spine-and-leaf architecture.